 ensuring forms and returns are sent to the EFA in line with the timetable in the published guidance and bulletins.

 Report findings of internal controls reviews and any actions taken in response to the reviews, to the Resources committee.

+Prepare a disaster recovery / business continuity plan in the event of loss of accounting facilities or financial data.
+This should link in with the annual assessment made by governors of the major risks to which the academy is exposed and the systems that have been put in place to mitigate those risks.

 3.6 Other Staff